webdevtodayjason/callcenter-testing/SETUP.md

 ## 6. Testing the Application

 1. Open your browser and navigate to http://localhost:5005
+2. Log in with the admin credentials set in your `.env` file
-2. Enter at least one phone number in E.164 format (e.g., +12345678900)
+3. Enter at least one phone number in E.164 format (e.g., +12345678900)
-3. Configure your call settings
+4. Configure your call settings
-4. Click "Start Calls" to initiate test calls
+5. Click "Start Calls" to initiate test calls

 ## 7. Troubleshooting